 2. Poorly Organized

-What should be an accessible one-stop shop of productivity can easily become a cluttered mess of information, and intranets are quickly abandoned by busy employees defaulting to different sources of information.
+What should be an accessible one-stop shop of productivity can easily become a cluttered mess of information.
+Busy employees will quickly abandon an intranet and default to different sources of information.
 According to a survey by Forrester Research, just 43% of enterprise employees access an intranet every day.

 Worse, 35% don't even use their intranet on a monthly basis.